Crossy147/money-transfer/README.md

 Source account with id 888 and target account with id 777 do not exist
 ```
 ```
-Transaction amount -10000.00 must be positive
+Transaction amount must be positive, but was -10000.00
 ```
 ```
 Account with id 1 does not have enough funds to transfer 10000.00